José Freitas Siqueira Jr.

+José Freitas Siqueira Jr. (born October 1967) is a Brazilian scientist and endodontist.

+Life and career

 José Freitas Siqueira Jr. was born in Miracema, Rio de Janeiro, Brazil, in October 1967.
 He received his DDS from Gama Filho University, Rio de Janeiro in 1989, and his endodontic certificate from Federal University of Rio de Janeiro in 1991.
 In 1996, he received his master's degree in microbiology and immunology from Federal University of Rio de Janeiro.
 He concluded his PhD in microbiology and immunology in 1998 at Federal University of Rio de Janeiro.
 Since 2002, Siqueira is the chairman of endodontics, director of the postgraduate program in endodontics and head of the molecular microbiology laboratory at Estácio de Sá University, in Rio de Janeiro, Brazil.

 Siqueira has made important contributions to the field of endodontics, specially working with microbiological issues.
 Along with his colleague Isabela Rôças, he developed several studies using molecular biology methods that helped to decipher the diversity of the microbiota infecting dental root canals.
 They were pioneers in the use of several molecular techniques to unravel the identity of endodontic pathogens.
 They for the first time detected several oral pathogens in association with apical periodontitis and abscesses, including Treponema denticola (year 2000), Treponema socranskii (year 2001), other treponemes (years 2003-2008), Filifactor alocis (year 2003), Synergistota species and many other cultivable and uncultivated species/phylotypes.

 Siqueira and Rôças pioneered the profiling of endodontic bacterial communities, showing great interindividual variability and association of some profiles with disease conditions.
 Based on their findings and experience, in 2009, Siqueira and Rôças proposed a model for causation of apical periodontitis, in which the disease is a result of the collective pathogenicity of the bacterial communities in the canal - the concept of the community as the unit of pathogenicity.
 Studies from Dr. Siqueira's laboratory in collaboration with researchers from other countries also revealed that the composition of endodontic microbiota can vary from country to country, and this may impact on the antimicrobial treatment outcome.
 Dr. Siqueira has also been involved in the development of clinical trials evaluating the antimicrobial effectiveness of techniques and substances used during root canal treatments.